jkleecloud/jkleecloud.github.io/content/posts/azure-weekly-wc-240708.md

 +++
 title = 'Azure Snippets w/c 08/07/2024'
 date = 2024-07-12T08:00:16+01:00
-draft = true
+draft = false
 categories = ['Azure Weekly 2024']
-tags = ['Azure Load Balancer', 'FinOps', 'AKS']
+tags = ['Azure Load Balancer', 'FinOps', 'AKS', 'Azure Policy']
 +++

 After a couple of weeks off due to holidays and a general lack of updates from MS, we now return to our regularly scheduled programming :-)

 Summary of Azure snippets for the week commencing 8th July 2024, grouped by Azure service.
-Note: No Azure Monthly summary this month - check out [the weekly summary from early June](../azure-weekly-wc-240617/) for the rest of June's material.
+No Azure Monthly summary this month as there's [only one other post for June](../azure-weekly-wc-240617/).

 GA = Generally Available
 Public/Private Preview = as stated :-)